-- 23.1 It is the responsibility of the directors to facilitate the review of this policy on a regular basis.
-Recommendations for any amendments should be reported to the DPO. - 23.2 We will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives. - 23.3 This policy should be reviewed by the Trust periodically and at least every 2 years.
-It is important to ensure that the DPO is aware of his or her obligations under this policy and that they receive the training and other support they need in order to fulfil this role.
+- 23.1 It is the responsibility of the Trustee Body to facilitate the review of this policy on a regular basis.
+Recommendations for any amendments should be reported to the DPO. - 23.2 We will continue to review the effectiveness of this policy to ensure it is achieving its stated objectives. - 23.3 This policy should be reviewed by the Trust annually.
+It is important to ensure that the DPO is aware of their obligations under this policy and that they receive the training and other support they need in order to fulfil this role.